TechxArtisanStudio/Openterface/docs/product/keymod/faq.md

 ## Features

-**:material-chat-question:{ .faq } What gamepad layouts are supported?**

-KeyMod can act as a virtual game controller with **Xbox layout**, **PlayStation layout**, and **NES layout**.

 **:material-chat-question:{ .faq } Can I create custom profiles and macros?**

 Yes.
 The open source mobile app supports custom input profiles, macros, hotkeys, and workflow shortcuts.
-You can also use keypad and gamepad modes.
+You can also use keypad.

-**:material-chat-question:{ .faq } What are the programmable hardware buttons?**

-KeyMod Series includes programmable hardware buttons for on-device actions like quick triggers and simple macro-style workflows.
-This capability is still experimental and will be refined through community feedback.

 ---